Wakefield Ancestry Project

 Austin Wm & Lucy Ellen Wakefield

-Austin William Wakefield (1859-1905) married Lucy Ellen Gray (1863-1912) 7 December 1884.
-They had 10 children - 5 boys & 5 girls.
-Austin Wm & Lucy Ellen are our great grandparents.
+Austin William Wakefield (b.1859) married Lucy Ellen Gray (b.1863) 7 December 1884.
+They had 5 boys & 5 girls.
+They are our paternal great grandparents.

 More